music-brain88/ReNomIMG/doc/rsts/installation/main.rst

     .. note::

         This is ``linux OS`` only.
-If your OS is windows or MAC, please install ReNomIMG from binary code.
+If your OS is windows or MAC that are not recommended system, please install ReNomIMG from binary code.

         If you have following error,